 I went to the Étretat tourist office to enquire about boat tours and they recommended “Le Mer Pour Tous” which starts in Fecamp, travels south along the coast, and then returns to Fecamp.
 The drive to this town was only 16 kilometres, so it wasn’t out of the way.
 This is one of the best ways to see the cliffs at Etretat because you are at sea level.

 I will be honest and say I really debated up until about an hour before as to whether I really “needed” to take the 2 hour tour (33 Euros).
 I felt I had already gotten some fabulous photos of the cliffs.
 But I was wrong.
 The boat tour provided me with different perspectives and a thrilling ride.
 Not quite like an amusement park roller coaster ride, but close.
 Fortunately, the waters were calm that day and I did not get sea sick.
 I was advised that if I did, I was to raise my hand and ask for a bag.
 No throwing up in the boat or into the sea.

 Our tour guide, Jerome was great.
 He provided commentary in French and some English and provided the English speakers with a handout in English that had more information.
 We were provided with life jackets and I was happy I sat near the back as the front section of the boat did not obstruct my view.

-Check out these two videos which will show you some of the chalky cliffs of the Côte d’Albâtre which actually run for 140 kilometres and a sister speed boat (just so you can see how fast and bumpy it is):
+Check out this video which will show you some of the chalky cliffs of the Côte d’Albâtre which actually run for 140 kilometres.

 While one of the best ways to see the cliffs at Étretat is by hiking along the cliffs, keep in mind that there are no barriers.
 Be very careful getting close to the edge to get that great photo.
 There are a few sections on the path where there are viewpoints with barriers.
 If you’re bringing children, hold onto their hands.